-On May 4, 2016, the Company announced the completion of the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project located in the State of Durango, Mexico from Argonaut Gold Inc. and its wholly owned subsidiary Durango Fern Mines, S.A. de C.V., consisting in 4 claims totaling 994 hectares.
+On May 4, 2016, the Company announced the completion of the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project located in the State of Durango, Mexico from Argonaut Gold Inc. and its wholly owned subsidiary Durango Fern Mines, S.A. de C.V., consisting of 4 claims totaling 994 hectares.

-Pursuant to the terms of the purchase agreement, the Company paid the vendor USD\$750,000 on closing.
-An additional USD \$250,000 will be paid 9 months after the closing and USD \$1,000,000 will be paid upon the announcement of a construction decision.
+Pursuant to the terms of the purchase agreement, the Company paid the vendor USD \$750,000 on closing and has recognized the fair value of the remaining purchase obligation of USD \$1,250,000 due within a 24 month period.
+Subsequent to December 31, 2016, a payment of USD \$250,000 was paid and the remaining USD \$1,000,000 will be paid upon the announcement of a construction decision.
+The net present value of these remaining payments, discounted at an effective interest rate of 15%, is recognized as follows: CAD \$336,000 is included in accounts payables and accrued liabilities, and CAD \$1,107,414 is included in long term liabilities.
+During the year, the Company recognized accretion expense of \$67,850 (2015 - \$nil) within exploration and evaluation expense in relation to the payment obligations.
 The Vendor is also entitled to a 2.5% net smelter returns royalty, subject to a maximum amount of USD \$4,500,000.

-In August 2016, Minera Alamos announced that it had acquired more than 5,400 hectares in additional mineral concessions surrounding the La Fortuna gold project.
+In August 2016, the Company announced that it had acquired more than 5,400 hectares in additional mineral concessions surrounding the La Fortuna gold project.
 The new claims were acquired directly from the federal mining authorities in Mexico (Dirección General de Minas) with no payments to any other third parties, increasing the Company's total land package to over 6,400 hectares.